wix/wix-code-docs/guides/overview-errors.md

 ## Standard HTTP Errors

-These error codes are common to all Corvid functions.
+These error codes are common to all Velo functions.

 | Status Code | Text              | Message                                       |
 | ------ | -----------------------  | ---------------------------------------------- |